 Henry Altemus Company: Contains extensive information about the late 19th and early 20th-century publisher of book series.
 Also includes information on other contemporary series publishers.

 Chronicling America: Hundreds of historical U.S. newspapers from 1836-1922 scanned and searchable.
 A good source for book reviews, advertisements, etc.

-Dictionary of Literary Biography: available to academic institutions online, this resource has extensive author, book, and publisher history information.
+Dictionary of Literary Biography: available to academic institutions online, this resource has an extensive author, book, and publisher history information.

 The Directory of American Book Publishing, from Founding Fathers to Today’s Conglomerates.
 George Thomas Kurian.
 New York: Simon and Schuster, 1975.
 A useful, succinct supplement to the massive four-volume A History of Book Publishing in the United States by Tebbel (see below).
 Kurian’s book includes entries for hundreds of publishers with brief historical facts about each.
 Out of print, but gently-used inexpensive ex-library copies can be found on internet book sites.

 eBay: Inconsistent, with a range of people selling books from expert dealers to random people clearing junk out of their house, eBay’s international reach and a huge number of sellers does make it a decent site for finding obscure series books as well as getting start and end dates of series.
 Benefits include photos for almost every auction and (often) cheap prices for old series books.

 Elephind: Searches thousands of freely available full-text historical newspaper archives (including Chronicling America).
 For some reason, an emphasis on Australian content.